Back to monorepo orchestration Target affected workspaces Configure turbo pipelines Compare the Nx approach

 }

-• dependsOn: ["^build"] enforces topological execution order.
-Dependencies build before dependents.
+• dependsOn: ["^build"] enforces topological execution order — the caret means "build every dependency project first."
+Dependencies build before dependents, and Nx parallelizes the rest.

-• namedInputs isolate file change detection.
-The production input explicitly excludes test files and spec configs, preventing unnecessary cache invalidation during test-only changes.
+• namedInputs isolate file-change detection.
+The production input explicitly excludes test files and spec configs, so a test-only change never invalidates a build cache entry.

 Project Graph & Boundary Enforcement